dchambers/crosstalkjs/README.md

 ## Callback Functions

-Sometimes it's useful to be able to provide references of your local objects and functions to a remote _service_, so the service can issue call-backs as events occur.
-A good example of this would a message-hub service using the _emitter_ pattern where call-back functions are provided to the remote-side.
+Sometimes it's useful to be able to provide references of your local functions to a remote _service_, so the service can issue call-backs as events occur.
+A good example of this would a _message-hub_ service using the _emitter_ pattern, where references to call-back functions need to be provided to the remote-side.

 For example: